 The quality and utility of both summative and ongoing literacy assessments is dependent on the context and consequences of their use (ILA, 2017).
-To be meaningful and useful, all literacy assessments must provide some value added for teaching and learning (International Reading Association, 2010a).
-All assessments-regardless of purpose-should provide useful and timely information about desired literacy goals.
-They should be composed of authentic literacy activities as opposed to contrived texts or tasks generated specifically for assessment purposes.
+All literacy assessments must provide some value-added for teaching and learning (International Reading Association, 2010a).
+All assessments-regardless of purpose-should provide valuable and timely information about desired literacy goals.
+They should be composed of authentic literacy activities instead of contrived texts or tasks explicitly generated for assessment purposes.
 The quality of assessment information should not be sacrificed for the efficiency of an assessment procedure.
 It is incumbent upon all users and consumers of literacy assessments to interpret results within the context of the purpose for which an assessment is best suited, the specific literacy skills and knowledge being evaluated, and the potential of the assessment to improve teaching and learning.

-A Consumer's Guide to Analyzing a Core Reading Program Grades K-3: A Critical Element Analysis The selection and adoption of an effective, research-based core reading program in the primary grades is a critical step in the development of an effective school wide reading initiative (Simmons & Kame'enui, 2006).
+A Consumer's Guide to Analyzing a Core Reading Program Grades K-3: A Critical Element Analysis The selection and adoption of an effective, research-based core reading program in the primary grades is a critical step in developing an effective school-wide reading initiative (Simmons & Kame'enui, 2006).
 The investment in identifying a core program that aligns with research and fits the needs of learners in your school will reap long-term benefits for children's reading acquisition and development.
 A critical review of reading programs requires objective and in-depth analysis.
-For these reasons, we offer the following recommendations and procedures for analyzing critical elements of programs.
+We offer the following recommendations and procedures for analyzing critical elements of programs for these reasons.
 First, we address questions regarding the importance and process of a core program.
 Following, we specify the criteria for program evaluation organized by grade level and reading dimensions.
 Further, we offer guidelines regarding instructional time, differentiated instruction, and assessment.
-We trust you will find these guidelines useful and usable in this significant professional process.
+We trust you will find these guidelines useful and helpful in this significant professional process.